 Given this use case, it is not optimized for batching large amounts of data when "live-ness" is not needed.
 For this use case, please see the Data Mover Historian.

-Note: The Forward Historian is located within the core directory.
+The Forward Historian can be found in the services/core directory.